abachman/backup-toolkit/readme.md

 ### Requirements

 You, the administrator, must have Ruby and Capistrano installed.
 The nodes must have Ruby and ssh.
-Mysql and mysqldump is only necessary if you're creating mysql backup tasks.
-Beyond that it should run on any modern linux distribution.
+Mysql and mysqldump is only necessary on nodes if they're going to be running mysql backup tasks.
+Beyond that it should run on any modern *nix distribution.

 ### Layout on Your Machine